intuition-dev/INTUITION2/pug/readme.md

 ### Low Code

-In the future Low-Code tools will further increasing productivity.
+In the future, Low-Code tools will further increase productivity.
 You can use a search engine to find low code tools, one of them is my own http://www.intuition.DEV.
 Basically the idea is to allow regular users and developers maintain Web Applications.

 ## Summary

-You can start by using markdwon, and then learn how to generate web apps using markup.
-Some can go further and extend the markup DOM or even do cross platform development.
+You can start by using markdown, and then learn how to generate web apps using markup.
+Some can go further and extend the markup DOM or even do cross-platform development.

 # Other

-A back end basics article by the authour:
+A back end basics article by the author:
 - http://medium.com/@cekvneich/short-review-of-basics-of-full-stack-big-data-scalability-and-clusters-of-distributed-data-bcc8e3a8abd3

 #### Hiring